Ants on a garden plant

 Conclusion

-A well-designed garden can bring that wow, these oasis are welcoming as we connect with nature in our mini eco-system but with much biodiversity or activity, we must ensure that we do all that we can to discourage ants from taking up residence which can lead to colonies being build that can lead to a huge infestation.
-This guide will help you to reduce or prevent any issues that can become and nuisance in our landscape especially if they enter our homes through entry points.
+A well-designed garden can bring that wow.
+These oases are welcoming as we connect with nature in our mini eco-system, but with much biodiversity or activity, we must ensure that we do all that we can to discourage ants from taking up residence, which can lead to colonies being built that can lead to a huge infestation.
+This guide will help you to reduce or prevent any issues that can become and nuisance in your landscape, especially if they enter your home through entry points.